danielaparker/jsoncons/doc/ref/csv/csv_options.md

 Overrides [floating point format](../float_chars_format.md) when serializing csv from json.
 For a floating point value that was previously decoded from json text, preserves the original format when serializing.For a floating point value that was directly inserted into a json value, serializes with [float_chars_format::general](float_chars_format.md).

     basic_csv_options<CharT>& precision(int value);
 Overrides floating point precision when serializing csv from json.
-The default, For a floating point value that was previously decoded from json text, preserves the original precision.
-The fefault, For a floating point value that was directly inserted into a json value, serializes with shortest representation.
+The default is shortest representation.

     basic_csv_options& header_lines(size_t value);
 Number of header lines in the CSV text.
 Defaults to 1 if assume_header is true, otherwise 0